howonlee/mertonon/docs/usage.md

 That picture is in the form of a neural network.
 Most usages of neural networks are for getting them to represent a function, which gets then used for whatever, but here we _represent your organization_ with a neural network.

 You create a grid.
-You work at DealioCorp - it's a small firm, the political world which it encompasses has one current overall goal, so it probably fits in one grid.
+You work at DealioCorp - it's a small software firm, the political world which it encompasses has one current overall goal, so it probably fits in one grid.

 ![](https://mertonon.com/assets/grid_create.gif)

 ---

+whats a layer
+heres an example
+link to why we give a shit
+why we give a shit

 ![](https://mertonon.com/assets/layer_create.gif)

 ---

+whats a cobj
+heres an example
+link to why we give a shit
+why we give a shit

 ![](https://mertonon.com/assets/cobj_create.gif)

 ---

+whats a weight
+heres an example
+link to why we give a shit
+why we give a shit

 ![](https://mertonon.com/assets/weightset_create.gif)
 ![](https://mertonon.com/assets/weight_create.gif)

 ---

+whats an input, loss
+heres an example
+link to why we give a shit
+why we give a shit

 ![](https://mertonon.com/assets/input_create.gif)

 ---

+whats an entry
+heres an example
+link to why we give a shit
+why we give a shit

 ![](https://mertonon.com/assets/entry_create.gif)

 ---

+whats the kickoff
+why we give a shit

 ![](https://mertonon.com/assets/kickoff.gif)